Go to the Staff section

 Most of your books will be located in Headington Library.

-Individual e-books are also listed on the Library catalogue and you can find out more about accessing and downloading these from our guide Finding e-books
+Find out more about accessing and downloading e-books from our guide Finding e-books

 Check Journal articles and databases (OBI) for links to some useful databases and help with searching for journals and articles.